turian/audio-discrimination-crowdsource/README.md

 variable with a unique handle or username in lowercase alphabetic
 characters:

-NOTE: replace "{username}" with the name you like fly.io to use as your user name. e.g: export HANDLE=myname
+NOTE: replace "{username}" with the name you like fly.io to use as your username. e.g: export HANDLE=myname
 ```
 export HANDLE={username}
 ```